 Since chicken thighs are lean, they don’t benefit from low, slow cooking the way tougher, more marbled cuts like Slow Cooker Pulled Pork do.

-- If needed, you can adjust the oven temperature down to as low as 400 degrees F to accommodate other dishes—say you are cooking the chicken thighs in the oven at the same time as a pan of Roasted Brussels Sprouts, Oven Roasted Potatoes, or Roasted Butternut Squash.
+If needed, you can adjust the oven temperature down to as low as 400 degrees F to accommodate other dishes—say you are cooking the chicken thighs in the oven at the same time as a pan of Roasted Brussels Sprouts or Roasted Butternut Squash.
 Simply extend the cooking time by a few minutes (or go for 415 degrees F—right in between).

 - Chicken Thighs.
-Flavorful and succulent, chicken thighs are a fantastic, healthy ingredient (especially in this Chicken Cacciatore).
+Flavorful and succulent, chicken thighs are a fantastic, healthy ingredient (try them in Chicken Cacciatore).
 I used bone-in, skin-on chicken thighs, which are healthy, affordable, and nearly impossible to mess up.

 - Vinegar.
 A small but impactful addition that makes the flavor of the onions pop.
 Either sherry vinegar or red wine vinegar will work here.

 - Fresh Herbs.
 Fresh parsley, tarragon, or thyme is the perfect finishing touch.

-- Pat the chicken dry with paper towels and place it in a bowl or ziptop bag.
-Add the marinade ingredients to the chicken.
-Marinate for at least 30 minutes or refrigerate for up to 12 hours.
+- Marinate chicken thighs for at least 30 minutes or refrigerate for up to 12 hours.

 - Nestle the chicken thighs into the onions skin side up.